Co-Existing With Snakes

 Realistically, you are most likely to have an encounter with animals like raccoons and deer.
 Raccoons are the second highest animal that tests positive for rabies routinely and there is a very large population and often have interactions with humans that leads to rabies shots and the raccoon euthanized.
 Deer are also numerous, and lead to lethal car accidents.
 Snakes simply aren't considered as dangerous in the wild as you think.

-But people obviously do get bit, do they?
+But people obviously do get bit, don't they?
 Find out what to do in the next blog.